Book Building Meaning

 - Book Building is a process of discovering the price of the security that being offered for sale in an IPO market.

 - The Price range of security consists of Ceiling price (Upper end of the price) & Floor price (Lower end of the price).

-Book building is one of the most efficient mechanisms by which companies with help of the investment banker, price their share in IPOs, and also it is recommended by all the major stock exchanges and regulators.
-It also helps investors to value the price of the shares by submitting the bids to underwriter which is not possible if the company chooses a fixed-price mechanism to price its share.
+Book building is one of the most efficient mechanisms by which companies, with the help of the investment banker, price their share in IPOs, and also it is recommended by all the major stock exchanges and regulators.
+It also helps investors to value the price of the shares by submitting the bids to the underwriter, which is not possible if the company chooses a fixed-price mechanism to price its share.

 This has been a guide to what is book building and its meaning.
 Here we discuss how does book building process works for the company, along with its advantages and disadvantages.
 You can learn more from the following articles –